Building visualization tools for JanusGraph

-Like Titan, JanusGraph harnesses the TinkerPop stack for scale and flexibility.
-It can handle billions of edges and vertices across multi-machine clusters, and works with a range of different persistence, analytic and index engines.
+JanusGraph is an open source graph database — a successor of the Titan project.
+Like Titan, JanusGraph harnesses the Apache TinkerPopTM stack for scale and flexibility.
+It handles billions of edges and vertices across multi-machine clusters and works with a range of different persistence, analytic and index engines.

 Its performance, reliability and flexibility make it a popular partner to the KeyLines graph visualization toolkit, with the two technologies integrating seamlessly in the graph application stack.